isomerpages/moe-angmokiosec/_amksian-experience/Direct School Admission.md

 permalink: /amksian-experience/direct-school-admission/
 description: ""
 ---
-#### Ang Mo Kio Secondary School Direct School Admission Exercise 2022
+#### Ang Mo Kio Secondary School Direct School Admission Exercise 2024

 Direct School Admission (DSA) is an MOE initiative designed to give selected schools greater flexibility in student admission, so that a more diverse range of student achievements and talents can be recognised.

 In April 2008, MOE approved the school’s application for niche development in the area of Symphonic Band.
 Since then, Ang Mo Kio Secondary School (AMKSS) has been offering discretionary admission to talented band students who displayed the passion for band music.
 With the introduction of the Learning for Life Programme (LLP) in Arts Education, AMKSS has offered DSA places for a wider range of performing arts from 2017.
 From 2019, we have broadened our DSA offerings to include the area of Sports as well.
-Up to 20% of the Secondary One vacancies will be offered for DSA places for **Concert Band, Choir, Modern Dance, Malay Dance, English Drama, Badminton and Volleyball**.
+Up to 20% of the Secondary One vacancies will be offered for DSA places for&nbsp;**Concert Band, Choir, Modern Dance, Malay Dance, English Drama, Badminton and Volleyball**.